 Temasek's aim is to maximise shareholder value over the long term.
 A significant portion of Temasek's portfolio is invested in Singapore.
 However, since 2002, Temasek has taken active steps to invest in Asia and other markets.

-Temasek publishes an annual report that discloses its annual portfolio value as well as its performance returns – Total Shareholder Returns ‒ over the last 1 year, 10 years, 20 years, 30 years, 40 years and since inception.
+Temasek publishes its annual report, which discloses its annual portfolio value as well as its performance returns – Total Shareholder Returns ‒ over the last 1 year, 10 years, 20 years, 30 years, 40 years and since inception.

 Temasek's financial performance is scrutinised by bond rating agencies, which have given it AAA rating.
 Temasek's financial statements are audited by an international audit firm.